pkali/scorch_src/README.md

   funkyBomb angle changed from -8..+8 to -16..+16
 - speeded up explosions by drawing only odd circles.
 Not bad visually and 2x faster.

-Build 122
+##### Build 122
 2013-11-17
 - tank expend 1 energy with each shoot to avoid endless shooting loops
 - small visual glitch with background colour fixed
 - death messages "defensive texts" in source do not stay on screen after some explosions

-Build 121
+##### Build 121
 2013-11-10
 - Poolshark and Shooter can buy weapons
 - Purchase screen moved to the beginning of the round

-Build 120
+##### Build 120
 2013-11-09
 SillyVenture 2K13 joint effort to bring artificial intelligence into life:
 - Shooter and Poolshark shooting programmed
 - several small bugfixes and improvements as proposed by SillyVenture crowd

-Build 119
+##### Build 119
 2012-06-17
 Scorch sources translated to MADS with the sweet repl.sh script.

 MISSING UPDATE INFORMATION...
 POSSIBLY NOTHING IMPORTANT HAPPENED HERE.

-Build 115
+##### Build 115
 2009-08-25
 - fixed bug 001 (lack of explosions on the empty ground)
 - fixed bug 003 (wrapping death's head explosions)
 - fixed plot (faster explosions)
 - fukk, just 6 years and we are back!!!
 This game is pretty addictive :)

 TO DO:
 - send our wives and kids away much more often :))))

-Build 114
+##### Build 114
 2003-08-22
 - Results after each round are displayed in the right sequence, i.e. the best one is on the top
 - during second and following rounds shooting sequence is such that the worst tank shoots first

 The above changes does not look terrific, but there was a lot of thinking to do it correctly.
 What is the most important the overall game feeling improved a lot!

 program.s65
-    * added routine SortSequence
+- added routine SortSequence

 textproc.s65
-    * changed routine DisplayResults to show round results in correct order
+- changed routine DisplayResults to show round results in correct order

-Build 113
+##### Build 113
 2003-08-17
 - AI Opponents move barrels to the right position before firing a bullet.
 - Purchase screen is not displayed for AI opponents.
 - There is 2 sec delay after displaying
-  "Deffensive" text i.e. text before death
+  "Defensive" text i.e. text before death

 program.s65
-    * added routine MoveBarrelToNewPosition which rotates barrel of the tank until it sits at the right (newly randomized) angle textproc.s65
+- added routine MoveBarrelToNewPosition which rotates barrel of the tank until it sits at the right (newly randomized) angle

+textproc.s65
-    * added routine PurchaseAI
-      it is a framework for all AI purchases SHORTSYS.S65
+- added routine PurchaseAI it is a framework for all AI purchases

+SHORTSYS.S65
-    * new macro PAUSE (waits given number of frames)
+- new macro PAUSE (waits given number of frames)

-Bulid 112
+##### Build 112
 2003-08-15

 First attempts to create a framework for intelligent opponents (AI).
 Right now there is only one level of "intelligence" - Moron.

 Moron shoots at random angle with random force.

 program.s65
-    * routine Round checks the Skill level and if it is not human branches to ArtificialIntelligence routine.
+- routine Round checks the Skill level and if it is not human branches to ArtificialIntelligence routine.
-    * new routines:
+- new routines:
     - ArtificialIntelligence
     - RandomizeForce
     - RandomizeAngle

 TO DO:
-    * nice rotating barrel of AI tank
+- nice rotating barrel of AI tank
-    * AI weapon purchase and usage
+- AI weapon purchase and usage
-    * AI better than Moronic... (but how...)
+- AI better than Moronic... (but how...)
-    * tanks' shooting seqence shoud be from weakest to the strongest, not random
+- tanks' shooting sequence should be from weakest to the strongest, not random

-Bulid 111
+##### Build 111
 2003-07-27

 program.s65:
-    * added sequentional shooting
-      (not necessarily tank no. 1 shoots first)
+- added sequential shooting (not necessarily tank no. 1 shoots first)
-    * added routine "RandomizeSequence" that is called before each round
+- added routine "RandomizeSequence" that is called before each round
-    * initial angle of the tank's barrel is randomized (was always 45 degrees right) variables.s65
+- initial angle of the tank's barrel is randomized (was always 45 degrees right)

+variables.s65
-    * added table "TankSequence"
+- added table "TankSequence"

 grafproc.s65
-    * shorter delay during Flight
+- shorter delay during Flight

+...older history missing...